stacklok/sigstore-the-hard-way/README.md

 sigstore the hard way is hosted at https://sthw.decodebytes.sh and is available for free.

+If the above URL does not work, you can also see the site [here](https://lukehinds.github.io/sigstore-the-hard-way/)

 ## contributing

 Should you wish to contribute, you're in the right place.